Medications and Drugs

 Ranibizumab is made from a human antibody fragment.
 It works by keeping new blood vessels from forming under the retina (a sensory membrane that lines the inside of the eye).
 In people with a certain type of eye disease, new blood vessels grow under the retina where they leak blood and fluid.
 This is known as the "wet form" of macular degeneration.

-Ranibizumab may also be used for purposes other than those listed in this medication guide.
+Ranibizumab may also be used for purposes not listed in this medication guide.

 What are the possible side effects of ranibizumab (Lucentis)?